Guide

 Batch compression means processing multiple images at the same time with the same settings.
 Instead of opening each image individually, adjusting quality, and exporting — you drop all your files in at once and get them all back compressed.

 The fastest option for most people.
-No installation, works on any device with a modern browser.
+No installation, works on any device.
 The best browser-based tools process images locally (in your browser) rather than uploading them to a server — which is both faster and more private.
-You drag files in, pick a target size, and download a ZIP.
-The entire round-trip for 20 photos typically takes under 10 seconds.

 How batch compression works in the browser